 Lima Charlie (“loud and clear”): confirmation of received instructions

-To discover more expressions, check out our list of military slang.
+Discover more expressions, check out our complete list of military slang.

 Military Communication Procedure